stonet-research/zns-tools/README.md

 - **Number of allocated blocks**: These are allocated logical blocks for the file, which may not all be written.
 E.g., only 1 block (a single segment) may be written but a file has 8 blocks allocated.
 We do not further show information on unallocated blocks.
 - **Number of PBAs in each zone**: The allocated number of PBAs (blocks) in each zone is listed that contains that file.
 - **Ranges of PBAs in each zone**: The ranges for the allocated PBAs are shown in hex for each zone that contains that file.

+## Known Issues and Limitations

+// TODO write out, f2fs limitations, extent mappings, etc.

+- Invalid WP: The information of zones contains an invalid write pointer, which is equivalent to the LBAS of the next zone.
+We take this information directly from the `BLKREPORTZONE` command, therefore are currently not sure why it is wrong.